The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 When building container images using the quarkus-container-image-jib extension, Quarkus automatically takes care of all the steps needed to generate the archive and make it usable at runtime in the container.

-This way, by simply setting quarkus.package.jar.appcds.enabled to true the generated container can benefit from a slight reduction in startup time and memory usage.
+This way, by simply setting quarkus.package.jar.appcds.enabled to true, containers using the generated image can benefit from a slight reduction in startup time and memory usage.

 Related content